quarto-ext/shinylive/README.md

 Shinylive Quarto extension
 ==========================

 This extension lets you embed [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html) applications in a Quarto document.
+These are [Shiny for Python](https://shiny.rstudio.com/py/) applications which run completely in the browser, using [Pyodide](https://pyodide.org/) (Python compiled to WebAssembly).

 This repository contains an example Quarto document which uses this extension: